NodeBE4/opinion/_posts/2022-07-18-EnclavedMicrostate.md

 Update: it's not; that's coming in December (whatever it is).

+----- __616.19__ -----2022-07-22 19:58:44+08:00:

+Hololive has come to accept that all its 5-member generations are going to lose one member and are pre-empting it in the lore material for Tempus.

 ### 617: [Anyone know anything about White City in Saint Lucie County, Fla?](https://old.reddit.com/r/AskHistorians/comments/w37xz2/anyone_know_anything_about_white_city_in_saint/), submitted on 2022-07-20 08:18:27+08:00.

 ----- __617.1__ -----2022-07-20 09:25:54+08:00: